grindsa/acme2certifier/README.md

 Release notes and ChangLog can be found at [https://github.com/grindsa/acme2certifier/releases](https://github.com/grindsa/acme2certifier/releases)

 ## Disclaimer

-I am running this project as my RnD guys told me that it won’t be possible :-)

 Following acme-clients are used for regular testing of server functionality